Baton Rouge

 What Is a Traumatic Brain Injury?

-A traumatic brain injury (TBI) is a form of brain damage resulting from an external force, such as a blow, jolt, or penetrating injury to the head.
-TBIs can disrupt normal brain function and vary in severity from mild concussions to severe brain damage.
-If you've suffered such an injury and need legal guidance, a brain injury attorney in Baton Rouge can help you understand your legal rights and options, including your right to pursue financial compensation from the liable party.
+A traumatic brain injury (TBI) is brain damage caused by an external force, such as a blow, jolt, or penetrating injury to the head.
+TBIs disrupt normal brain function and range from relatively mild concussions to severe, life-threatening brain damage.
+If you sustained such an injury and need legal guidance, a brain injury attorney in Baton Rouge can help you understand your rights and options, including pursuing compensation from the responsible party.

 TBI symptoms may include: